-Professional fire protection in loading areas is essential to reliably protect employees, operations, and investments.
-When charging forklift batteries, hazards arise from hydrogen gas, electrical defects, and thermal stress.
-Implementing clear protection concepts reduces risks while simultaneously complying with all legal requirements.
+Professional fire protection in loading areas is essential to protect employees, operations, and investments.
+When charging forklift batteries, risks arise from hydrogen gas, electrical defects, and thermal stress.
+Those who implement clear protection concepts minimize fire risks and comply with applicable standards and operator obligations .

 Relevance and risks